edx/insights/README.md

 Other edX Code
 ==============

-See [code.edx.org](http://code.edx.org/) for other parts of the edX code base.
+This code was developed as part of edX.
+See [code.edx.org](http://code.edx.org/) for other code from edX.

 License
 -------